acantril/learn-cantrill-io-labs/aws-hybrid-activedirectory/02_LABINSTRUCTIONS/STAGE5 - Create FSx and Migrate data.md

 Wait for the FSx File system to finish creating.

-# STAGE 5B - VERIFY IT WORKS FROM JUMPBOX-AWS
+# STAGE 5B - VERIFY IT WORKS FROM JUMPBOX-ONPREMISES
 Once FSx has completed provisioning and the file system is in an 'available' state
 Open the file system
 Copy down the `DNS Name` of the file system